BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 ## [1] 16.73841
 ```

-That was kinda bumpy, but we can move on and go compute the distance matrix now.
+Now we can go compute the distance matrix.

 #### Distance Matrix

-To generate the distance matrix, the function `distance_euclidean()` must be applied to all pairs of rows in the two zoo objects.
+To generate the distance matrix, the function `distance_euclidean()` must be applied to all pairs of rows in the two time series.

 A simple yet inefficient way to do this involves creating an empty matrix, and traversing it cell by cell to compute the euclidean distances between the corresponding pair of rows.

 ``` r